 You would have a cropping tracker for the crops you produce on your farm

-You enter actual, budget and forecast transactions into trackers.
+You enter actual and forecast transactions into trackers.
 An example of how those three transactions work is below.

 You have a sheep tracker for the sheep you run on your farm

-You would enter a budgeted purchase of 500 ewes you plan on buying in next year to bolster your herd
+You would enter a forecasted purchase of 500 ewes you plan on buying in next year to bolster your herd

 As the time draws closer, you’ve had a hard winter and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for less sheep - 150 ewes